twpol/simple-date/README.md

-# simple-date
+# Simple Date

-Service for displaying the date in a simple form
+Service for displaying the date in a simple form.